-*SO = Significant Other, Siggy Other, the other person in this relationship.
+*SO = Significant other, siggy other, your better half in this relationship.

 You’ve met that couple.
 Tom and Maya, Alex and Renee, Scott and Scott.
 They seem to have it all figured out.
 The house in the hills, the fancy car, the never-ending vacations.
 How do they afford it?!?

 A budget is a tool for you to grasp how much is going in and how much is going out.
 And it’s even more important when you’re navigating two peoples incomes and expenses.
-Some of us prefer to do it on a daily or weekly basis so we can stay on-track with our spending while others are completely happy checking in less frequently or just knowing how much we can spend each month.
-Whatever your preferred mode, taking the time to build a budget with your SO will reduce over-spending, avoid money arguments and generally reduce dissatisfaction with your finances.
+Some of us prefer to do it on a daily or weekly basis so we can stay on-track with our spending, while others are completely happy checking in less frequently or just knowing how much they can spend each month.
+Whatever your preferred mode, taking the time to build a budget with your SO will reduce over-spending, help you avoid money arguments, and generally reduce dissatisfaction with your finances.

 Okay, but how do I do it?
 Especially now that I have a SO to coordinate with?

 I’m glad you asked.
 Building a budget together follows five steps:

 To help you work through these steps, we’ve created a Build-A-Budget tool to guide you along.
 You can check it out here.
 It works for couples who have fully merged finances or those who have both shared and individual expenses.